ChowChowSonic/smalanalysis-pysmali/README.md

 ## Disassembling

-The `sa-disassemble` command is a short hand script to invoke the baksmali tool offered by @JesusFreke.
+The `sa-disassemble` command is a short hand script to invoke the `apktool` tool offered by @iBotPeaches.
 To sum up, it simply:

-- Extract the dexes classes from `apk` file;
+- Extract the dexes classes from `apk` file using the `apktool` tool;
-- Feed these to the `baksmali` tool;
-- Produce a ZIP archive containing all the smali files.
+- Produce a ZIP archive containing all the smali files (just zip the smali folder).

 ⚠️ This archive is the expected input format for the scripts present in this repo (as it mainly work on smali).